Grunwaldzka Street, Bydgoszcz: Tenement at 26, corner with Graniczna street

 Located at the time as the last edifice within Bromberg city limits on the avenue, its first landlord was Thomas Diete, who established there a tavern To the Golden Star (Gasthof Zum Goldener Stern).

-The decoration of the late 19th century have been lost today.
+The decoration of the late 19th century has been lost today.
 Few elements (pediments) remain from the eclectic architectural details, as one can see from early pictures.